-She’s lobbying Congress furiously for help in Ukraine, until her pregnancy stops her
+Perspective | She’s lobbying Congress furiously for help in Ukraine, until her pregnancy stops her

 She needed a place to stay, so a friend in Brookland gave her the guest room.

 She’s having a hard time walking too far, and Ubers were breaking the bank.
-She mentioned this is a phone call to a friend in California.
+She mentioned this in a phone call to a friend in California.
 Within an hour, someone in D.C. who supports the Ukrainian fight showed up at her place to loan her a car.

 “Americans are amazing,” Ustinova said.
 “I’ve never seen so many offers of help.
 They tell me: ‘If you need to deliver the baby, we will help you.
 Whatever you need, we will help’.”